History of the Firm

 A. Kenneth Snowman, Emanuel’s son, built upon his father’s work, adding an academic dimension to the business through his pioneering research and exhibitions.
 His first book, ‘The Art of Carl Fabergé, was published in 1953.
 Kenneth Snowman was immortalized by Ian Fleming, a Wartski customer, in the James Bond novella ‘Property of a Lady’, which described him in Wartski’s premises, then in Regent Street.

-Director Kieran McCarthy is a freeman of the Worshipful Company of Goldsmiths’ and a Fellow of the Gemmological Association.
+Kieran McCarthy is a freeman of the Worshipful Company of Goldsmiths’ and a Fellow of the Gemmological Association.
 He is a member of the advisory board of the Fabergé Museum in St. Petersburg and has widely published and lectured on the Imperial Russian Goldsmith’s work.
-His most recent articles focused on the use of wood in Fabergé’s work and on a missing Imperial Easter Egg.
-He recently identified the original design source of the Constellation Egg.
 In 2010, he curated the exhibition ‘The Last Flowering of Court Art’, a private collection of Fabergé.
 Kieran was also instrumental in the republication of Dame Joan Evans, English Posies and Posy Rings by Wartski in 2012.
 In 2014, he revealed the existence of the lost Third Imperial Fabergé Easter Egg and exhibited it for the first time in 112 years.
 In 2017 he authored Fabergé in London, an in-depth study of Fabergé’s London branch and its customers..

 In 2011, Wartski made the ring for the wedding of H.R.H Prince William and Miss Catherine Middleton.
 The ring was fashioned from a piece of Welsh gold given to Prince William by H. M Queen Elizabeth II.
 In 2005, Wartski made the wedding rings for H.R.H Prince Charles and Camilla, H.R.H Duchess of Cornwall.